Whoomp! (There It Is): Popular culture

 "Whoomp!
 (There It Is)" has been played or referenced in dozens of films, TV shows, and advertisements.
 Some of the song's most notable placements in film include Elf, D2: The Mighty Ducks, Rio, and Addams Family Values.
 The song is also referenced in episode titles of Martin, ER ,The Fresh Prince of Bel-Air, Regular Show, and The Secret Life of the American Teenager.
 It is also widely considered one of the top songs of all time for sporting events and has been included among MLB's top walk-up songs and the NBA's biggest arena anthems.

 More recently, a variant of the lyric was created by Vancouver Canucks fans to laud the popularity of the (at the time) recently-hired coach Bruce Boudreau, with a "Bruce, there it is!" chant during hockey games, beginning in December 2021.

 The track has been played by the Chicago Cubs to celebrate home runs.

+In Indonesia, the clip of "Whoomp!
+There it is!" was sampled in the main loop of the dangdut song "Si Burung Bangau" by Veronica in 1997.